prashanth234/Credit-Card-Fraud-Detection/README.md

 Result:

-Out of 173 fraud cases 97 are predicted correctly.

-Out of 77 non fraud cases 65 are predicted correctly.

-Overall accuracy of 65% is achieved.
+Overall accuracy of 70% is achieved on Test Data.